Study abroad: inbound students

-Are you an undergraduate at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
-The Study Abroad programme gives you the chance to study with us for one term or a full academic year.
+Are you an undergraduate student at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
+The Study Abroad programme gives you the chance and flexibility to study with us and benefit from:

 As a Study Abroad student, you'll have the opportunity to choose modules from across all five of our faculties that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.

 To join us for Autumn 2021 entry (for either a full year or 1 term), you need to get your application to us by 19 August 2022.
 To join us for Spring 2023, you need to get your application to us by 30 November 2022.